A Typology for Rural Training and Participating Programs

 - A Program with Rural Outcomes: As measured by equal to or greater than 50% of graduates, or more than three (3) resident graduates a year on a three-year rolling average, locating in an initial rural place of practice by at least two federal definitions.
 Any of the above types, as well as any urban program, can claim this distinction with appropriate documentation.

-For a recently revised version of this evolving typology see the following graphic or download a PDF with references: Typology-for-Rural-Training-May-2023.pdf (147.95 KB pdf)
+For a recently revised version of this evolving typology download a PDF with references: Typology-for-Rural-Training-May-2023.pdf (147.95 KB pdf)

 Medical School or other Health Professions Programs